 - Count von Cliché from Way, Way Off Broadway is a parody.
 He wants to steal the map of the railroad so he may buy the land before the railroad owners get a chance to and sell it to them at a very high price.
 To achieve this end he has to tie the heroine to the railroad tracks.
 Just...'cause.

-- Slyboots from LEGO Adventurers appears to be this type of villain.
+- Slyboots and Lord Sam Sinister from LEGO Adventurers are this type of villain.

 - Bergamot in Steambot Chronicles may not look the part, but once his Voice Actor starts talking, there won't be a doubt in your mind.
 Bonus points towards the end of the game's Hero path, where he almost seems a hair's breadth from a set of train tracks and an "I have you now, my pretty!"